Wildlife Corridors – Key to Species Conservation Across the Globe

 The Jim Prentice Wildlife Corridor stretches from Crowsnest Lake and the town of Coleman along Highway 3.
 It will provide wildlife a link from the forest reserve lands in the north to the Castle parks network, Waterton Lakes National Park and Glacier National Park in the south.

-This pass is considered to be one of the most important wildlife corridors requiring protection in North America.
+This pass is considered to be one of the most important biological corridors requiring protection in North America.
 It is a critical link in the Yellowstone to Yukon Initiative, which sets out to complete a system of connected wildlands, waters, and corridors across this broad region.

 Wildlife Overpass over U.S. 101, California

-Southern California mountain region is home for mountain lions, but the loss of habitat and genetic diversity in the area has prompted the conservationists and authorities to construct a wildlife crossing that will span 10 lanes of traffic northwest of Los Angeles above U.S. 101.
+Southern California mountain region is home for mountain lions, but the loss of habitat and genetic diversity in the area has prompted the conservationists and authorities to construct a wildlife migration crossing that will span 10 lanes of traffic northwest of Los Angeles above U.S. 101.

 The overpass will be covered in greenery and will provide favourable terrain to mountain lions and other wildlife species to traverse safely between the two habitats, divided by the highway.
 It will be constructed in Liberty Canyon, an area that experts have identified as a critical point of connectivity for numerous species.